 Getting Started with Set OnePrint

 When you receive your first copy of Language Together Set One, you may be surprised at how simple it looks—just ten little books in a box.
-But this simple method was developed from language research and classroom experience and is tailored to suit children’s natural learning styles.
+But this simple method is the product of extensive research and testing on children's language acquisition.
 When learning a new language, grownups often prefer more structured teaching methods.
 Kids are wired differently.
 They like to jump in and learn without an instruction manual.
 They love learning through stories.
 And above all, they want to have fun!
 Language Together Set One blends humor and pedagogy, and effectively supplements language instruction at school and at home.

 Here are some tips to help you and your student get the most out of Set One: